-The Cost Inflation Index uses the CPI calculate the inflation in order to determine the long-term capital gains earned from the sale of an asset.
+The Cost Inflation Index uses the CPI to calculate inflation to determine the long-term capital gains earned from the sale of an asset.
 The calculation of inflation helps reduce the amount of tax payable on long-term capital gains.

-Capital gains is the profit you make on selling an asset.
-It can be real estate, stock, mutual funds, jewellery etc. If you are selling the asset after 36 months from the date of purchase, it becomes a long term capital gain.
-If you are selling an asset after one year from the date of its purchase, the profit becomes a short term capital gain.
+Capital gain is the profit you make on selling an asset.
+It can be real estate, stock, mutual funds, jewelry, etc. If you are selling the asset after 36 months from the date of purchase, it becomes a long-term capital gain.
+If you are selling an asset after one year from the date of its purchase, the profit becomes a short-term capital gain.
 The government charges tax on our sale of the asset and they do not wish to let go of the capital gain.
 Hence, the government charges capital gains tax.
 Cost inflation index India is an index issued by the Central Board of Direct Taxes and the figures keep changing every financial year.

 What is cost inflation index?